To request a Private Medical Consultation with Dr. Frame, please complete the Introduction Questionnaire:

 3. Blood test review

-4. Genetic counseling and testing, if indicated
+4. Genetic counselling and testing, if indicated

-5. Advice about exercise stress test, CT angiogram, carotid ultrasound, 24 hour holter monitor
+5. Advice about exercise stress test, CT angiogram, carotid ultrasound, 24-hour Holter monitor

 6. Lifestyle, supplement advice

 7. Aspirin, blood pressure, cholesterol medication advice